MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 In contrast to :eq:`eq_icestrength`, which is based on the plausible assumption that thick and compact ice is stronger than thin and loose drifting ice, this parameterization :eq:`eq_rothrock` clearly contains the more physical assumptions about energy conservation.
-For that reason alone this parameterization is often considered to be more physically realistic than REF, but in practice, the success is not so clear (Ungermann et al. 2007 :cite:`ungermann:17`).
+For that reason alone this parameterization is often considered to be more physically realistic than :eq:`eq_icestrength`, but in practice, the success is not so clear (Ungermann et al. 2007 :cite:`ungermann:17`).
 Ergo, the default is to use :eq:`eq_icestrength`; set :varlink:`useHibler79IceStrength` ``=.FALSE.`` in ``data.seaice`` to change this behavior.